Osteoarthritis of the hip (coxarthrosis) - everything you need to know

 • Regular moderate exercise to strengthen cartilage.

-• Avoiding overload due to heavy work.
+• Avoiding overload from heavy work.

 Advances in osteoarthritis therapy

-1. Biological therapeutic approaches
+1. Biological therapy approaches

 • Use of stem cells.